Priyasunil26/Documentation/Documentation.md

 - Navigate to the Disk in Windows VM and click the disk.
 ![VM-Disk-Settings ](images/VM-Disk-Settings.png)
-- Click on '+ Create snapshot' in the disk settings to create a snapshot of your Virtual Machine.
+- Click on '+ create snapshot' in the disk settings to create a snapshot of your Virtual Machine.
 ![create snap](images/createSnap.png)
 - Enter the Snapshot name and change the snapshot type to full or incremental.
 - Click on 'Review and create' button.
 ![(VM-Disk-Settings](images/Snapshot-Create.png)
-- After creating snapshot of your VM, navigate to your snapshot and create a disk by clicking on "+create disk".Enter the disk name and click Review and create.
+- After creating snapshot of your VM, navigate to your snapshot and create a disk by clicking on "+ create disk".Enter the disk name and click Review and create.
 ![create disk](images/createDisk.png)![Manage disk](images/managedisk.png)
 - Creating a virtual machine (VM) from a snapshot is similar to creating a normal VM, with the main difference being that you start from an existing snapshot instead of a blank VM template.
 Here are the steps to follow:
-  - Click on the "+Create VM" button.
+  - Click on the "+ Create VM" button.
   ![Snapshot VM Creation](images/createVM.png)
   - Enter the name of the VM and select the desired storage size.
   - Allow ports HTTP, HTTPS, and RDP in the inbound rules of the VM's network security group.Select the license type as "Windows Server" when prompted.
 At last click on "Review and create."